 If you are eligible for self-referral you should call when you have a confirmed positive pregnancy test so that the team can organise an appropriately timed appointment.

-Early Pregnancy Unit Matrons: Fiona Walton (FPH) and Alison Welch (WPH)
+Early Pregnancy Unit Matrons: Jo Brown (FPH) and Alison Welch (WPH)

 Urgent Gynaecology Care Centre